tg-sec/dvna/Task_Report/docs/static_analysis.md

 ## Objective

-The aim of this section is to understand the tech stack used for the project (DVNA), identify suitable tools to perform SAST and generate a report to provide a solution to 2nd, 3rd and 4th points of the [problem statement](problem_statement.md).
+The aim of this section is to understand the tech stack used for the project (DVNA), identify suitable tools to perform SAST and generate a report to provide a solution to the 2nd, 3rd and 4th points of the [problem statement](problem_statement.md).

 ## SAST

 SAST or Static Application Security Testing is a process that analyses a project's source code, dependencies and related files for known security vulnerabilities.
-SAST could also help identify segments of project's logic which might lead to a security vulnerability.
+SAST could also help identify segments of the project's logic which might lead to a security vulnerability.

 ## DVNA's Tech Stack

 SAST is a targeted analysis configured based on the technologies being used in a project.
 Hence, for any meaningful SAST stage in a pipeline (or in general), the tools utilized should be concerned only with the technologies that the project uses.
 If need be, one could use multiple tools (as one should, in most cases) to cover different types of vulnerabilities and/or technologies present in the project.

 To perform static analysis on DVNA, the first step for me was to identify what all technologies comprise DVNA (which is quite obvious given the name is Damn Vulnerable NodeJs Application).
-So, I figured that NodeJs is the server side language used, along with a SQL database.
+So, I figured that NodeJs is the server-side language used, along with a SQL database.

 ## SAST Tools for Node.js Applications